-Case Western's Admission Statistics can help you to understand the likelihood of being accepted.
+Case Western Reserve University Admission Statistics can help you to understand the likelihood of being accepted.
 Compare your SAT and ACT scores to previously accepted students.
 If your scores are lower than average, that may mean you should try to retake the exam or look at schools that better fit your scores.
 A college’s acceptance rates and selectivity are a good way to judge how difficult it is to be admitted.

-Acceptance and Enrollment Stats (Fall 2015)
+Acceptance and Enrollment Stats (Fall 2021)

-Additional Questions to Ask
+Additional Question to Ask

-- A college’s selectivity gives us an idea of how rigorous the studies are, and how competitive the students are.
+A college’s selectivity gives us an idea of how rigorous the studies are, and how competitive the students are.
 However, not all students thrive in a competitive atmosphere, even if their grades are good.
 Does this college have the best learning environment for you?